How to create a supportive atmosphere for improvising

 Don’t let other students direct or give feedback in a workshop.
 They are only trying to be helpful, but it signals to the performers on stage that they are in an unequal space of judgement rather than an equal group working together as one.
 This is different for show groups, where every now and again people will have to have a safe place to give feedback to each other so they can progress as a group.

 Sometimes people look defeated when given the slightest bit of direction.
 Remind them that they are learning something new and can’t expect to master it straight away, and it’s not a personal thing, it’s just a stupid impro exercise.
 Eventually they start having fun making mistakes and realise it’s just part of learning.
+If you signed up for an 8 week high diving course you wouldn’t be doing triple back somersaults from the top board on your first workshop.

 Be aware that it can feel unnatural to people when they learn something new.
 In Alexander Technique if someone stoops forward usually when walking, when they are corrected to walk upright they initially feel like they are falling backwards.
 Similarly if someone needs to speak up it will feel unnaturally loud to them at first.
 This can be used in impro and directions like “over accept”, “reincorporate to a ridiculous level” or “put in as many objects as possible” can be really helpful as it stretches people and snaps them out of their default.